CS212-S15/homework/HTMLLinkParser/README.md

 - You can write the unit tests for `HTMLLinkParserExtraTest` BEFORE completing the regular expression in `HTMLLinkParser`.

 You are not required to use these hints in your solution.
 There may be multiple approaches to solving this homework.

+**Many thanks to Sophie Engle, original author of this homework assignment.